MinhoChoi-a/P1-Car_Rental_Managing/README.md

 Users can register and update their cars' information with image and search the available car in a specific date.

 ## Getting Started
-This web-application is developed on Node.js.
+This web-application is developed with Node.js.
 Also, I set up the Express.js as a web-framework.
 To deploy this program, I set web server with nginx on AWS EC2(amazon ami – free tier).
 If you want to check how this code is working on actual site.
 You can go to this link. http://ec2-54-213-101-22.us-west-2.compute.amazonaws.com